chainer/chainerrl/examples/atari/dqn/README.md

  - These results are averaged over 5 runs per domain
  - We ran this example on 59 Atari domains.
  - The original DQN paper paper ran results on 49 Atari domains.
 Within these 49 domains the results are as follows:
- 	- The reported results from the DQN paper are higher than ChainerRL on 26 domains.
+ 	-  On 26 domains, the scores reported in the DQN paper are higher than the scores achieved by ChainerRL.
- 	- This example from ChainerRL outperforms the DQN paper on 22 domains.
+ 	- On 22 domains, our DQN implementation outscores the reported results from the DQN paper.
- 	- Our implementation ties the reported DQN results on a single domain.
+ 	- On 1 domain, our implementation ties the reported score from the DQN paper.
- - Note that the reported DQN results are from a single run on each domain, and might not be an accurate reflection of the DQN's true performance.
+ - Note that the scores reported in the DQN paper are from a single run on each domain, and might not be an accurate reflection of the DQN's true performance.
  - The "Original Reported Scores" are obtained from _Extended Data Table 2_ in [Human-level control through Deep Reinforcement Learning](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)